sskumar4/WeatherDashboard/README.md

 Create weather dashboard using the OpenWeather API and local storage to display weather data for cities.

 # Technologies:
-HTML, CSS, bootstrap jQuery, api (openweather, axios)
+HTML, CSS, bootstrap javascript, axios, api (openweathermap)

 # Features
 Created the following